 Studying German at QMUL comprises intensive engagement with the German language in conjunction with the cultures and histories of Germany, Austria and Switzerland.
 Students develop a high level of linguistic competence, together with analytical skills and a thorough understanding of intercultural issues.
 We accept students into four different pathways of linguistic attainment: beginners, post-GCSE, post-Alevel, and native speakers.

-In this programme your time is split equally between German and comparative literature.
+In this programme your time is split equally between both subjects.
 You will study German language and culture in depth, and explore the broader perspective of the literatures and cultures of Europe, Latin America and beyond.

 Why study Comparative Literature and German at Queen Mary?

 While at many universities, Comparative Literature often sits within the English department, at Queen Mary it is an invigorating, growing and dynamic department in its own right – a reflection of our commitment to the subject.
 Its position as a department within the School of Languages, Linguistics and Film makes combining it with the study of German an ideal opportunity to extend the depth and breadth of your understanding of both subjects.
-The discipline of German Studies has a long and outstanding tradition at Queen Mary, University of London, with over 100 years of teaching German language and culture behind us.
-Apart from our main focus on Germany, we have research and teaching expertise in GDR studies as well as in Austrian and Swiss literature and culture.
-We have a vast amount of experience in the field, so you will always be taught by leading specialists of international standing whose cutting-edge research informs their high-quality teaching.
+The discipline of German Studies has a long and outstanding tradition at Queen Mary University of London, with over 100 years of teaching German language and culture behind us.
+Apart from our focus on Anglo-German cultural relations, we have research and teaching expertise in GDR studies as well as in Austrian and Swiss literature and culture.
+Queen Mary is home to the Centre for Anglo-German Culturual Relations (http://www.qmul.ac.uk/cagcr/), in which members of both departments co-operate.
+The Centre not only facilitates cutting edge research in the field, but also a variety of public events in which our students are encouraged to actively participate.